 How would we be able to go visit a birthmother every few months?
 I’ve learned that open adoption is a very broad term.

 It can mean anything from simply sharing contact information to spending Thanksgiving together – and anything in between.
-I’ve been a daddy for four years and there hasn’t been much contact with our birthmother.
+You never know how much contact your child’s birthmother will want over the years.

 √ Waiting still sucks.
 Due to infertility, we waited 12 years of our marriage until we started the adoption process.
 We waited 9 months before our daughter was placed with us – and waited another 8 months to finalize the adoption.